 This is quite the question to unpack in a single article!
-Agriculture is a huge industry with many sub-industries such as fertilizer production, grain farming, dairy farms, slaughterhouses, processing and packaging etc. We’ll go over a few of the more common industries and you can make inferences as to what the other industries may consume.
+Agriculture is a huge industry with many sub-industries such as fertilizer production, grain farming, dairy farms, slaughterhouses, processing and packaging.
+We’ll go over a few of the more common industries and you can make inferences as to what the other industries may consume.

 The handy graphic below from the American Institute of Bioscience (AIB) gives a great overview of where energy is consumed in crop production.
 (1)

-Since the majority of energy is used in the production and distribution of the nitrogen fertilizers, AIB found that converting to no-till farming with a legume cover crop could reduce energy use by 37%.
+Since the majority of energy is used in the production and distribution of nitrogen fertilizers, AIB found that converting to no-till farming with a legume cover crop could reduce energy use by 37%.
 A low hanging fruit that can offer great payback is reducing the energy used in grain drying.
 Note that this is an American study and may miss some of the main consumers in rural Alberta such as irrigation pumps.
-In arid regions, installing energy efficient water pumps, or even solar power irrigation pumps, can result in significant savings.
+In arid regions, installing energy-efficient water pumps, or even solar power irrigation pumps, can result in significant savings.

 In the case of dairy farms, about 50% of the energy used is electricity and 50% natural gas.
 The below graphs from the Alberta government (2) give an overview of where that energy is consumed.

-And for lastly for pork farms, the split is more like 62% natural gas, 38% electricity.
+Lastly, on pork farms, the split is more like 62% natural gas, 38% electricity.

 - Variable frequency drives

-- High energy efficiency fans
+- High-efficiency fans

-- High energy efficiency hot water heaters
+- High-efficiency hot water heaters

 - Proper control systems

-- High energy efficient water pumps
+- High-efficient water pumps

 More than any technology, though, it’s a critical review of your energy use that will make you savings.
 As with any energy efficiency measure, it starts with an awareness of where your energy is used, best practices, good habits follow and technology is the final piece.